espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

 Does ESP32-S3 support RGB888?
 ---------------------------------------------------------------------------------------------------------------------------

-  Parallel RGB888 is not supported.
-Only RGB565 is supported.
-You can set up serial RGB888 output as follows:
+  Parallel RGB888 is not supported (ESP32-P4 supports parallel RGB888), only RGB565 is supported.
+Serial RGB888 output can be configured with the following settings:

   .. code-block:: c